THE KILLER

 Now we’re on to our big Sherlock and Moriarty moment.
 And…what a long and boring knife fight between Victor and Reed.
 Lots of ‘more pain than he’d ever felt,’ lots of ‘feeling like you’re about to die,’ lots of ‘gotta fight through the pain.’
 Reed gets killed and Victor drags himself – beg your pardon, made his way – to a Tanga hospital.

-And of course, let’s take a moment to set the stage for book 2 instead of worrying about making book 1 any good.
+And of course, let’s take a moment to set the stage for book two instead of worrying about making book one any good.
 Colonel Gennady Aniskovach is summoned to Prudnikov’s office, as they were in agreement earlier in the book that Colonel would fix the missile and Victor problem.
 He did not obviously.
 But he convinced the Russian state that he was a hero for destroying the missiles so that USA couldn’t obtain them.
 It’s not what really happened but that doesn’t matter to the oligarchs and Prudnikov reluctantly concedes the Colonel’s brilliant PR tactics.
 But he’s assigned to hunt down the killer at large (Victor) nonetheless.
-And so the cat & mouse of book 2 has begun.
+And so the cat & mouse of book two has begun.

 Finally we’re almost done!
 Victor wakes up in a private room in a hospital.
 Some fat American posing as a doctor shows up and is looking to be his new boss for off the record USA contracts.
 He likes him because he’s not only an assassin but is presumed dead.
 And in return he can make sure he doesn’t run into diplomatic problems in Western countries (but why would he if they think he’s dead?)
 Then Victor wants to know the name of the person that started this whole Blackwater type CIA secret murder thing and the doctor just happens to have a prepared envelope that answers that very question.